department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/automobile.md

 ### What kind of disability benefits can I get?

-- A 1-time payment of not more than $20,235.20 to help you buy a specially-equipped vehicle
+- A 1-time payment of not more than $20,235.20 to help you buy a specially equipped vehicle
 - Possibly 1 or more adaptive-equipment grants to change a vehicle with power steering, brakes, seats, windows, or lift equipment to help you with getting into and out of the vehicle

 -----